Average Individual Fairness: Algorithms, Generalization and Experiments: Appendix

 We have implemented the \textbf{AIF-Learn} algorithm and conclude with a brief experimental demonstration of its practical efficacy using the Communities and Crime dataset\footnote{Described in detail and available for download at \url{http://archive.ics.uci.edu/ml/datasets/communities+and+crime}}, which contains U.S. census records with demographic information at the neighborhood level.
 To obtain a challenging instance of our multi-problem framework, we treated each of the first $n=200$ neighborhoods as the ``individuals'' in our sample, and binarized versions of the first $m=50$ variables as distinct prediction problems.
 Another $d=20$ of the variables were used as features for learning.
 For the base learning oracle assumed by \textbf{AIF-Learn}, we used a linear threshold learning heuristic that has worked well in other oracle-efficient reductions (\cite{KNRW18}).
-To elaborate, we build linear regression models for predicting the cost vectors $C_0 \in \R^n$ and $C_1 \in \R^n$ (where $C_y$ is the vector of costs for predicting $y$) and classify an individual according to the lowest predicted cost by the regression models.
-We note that all results are reported in-sample, as our primary interest here is not in generalization (which we addressed in the theory), but in the effectiveness of our algorithm for the constrained optimization problem it is solving on the data, and how it compares to a simple alternative.

 Despite the absence of worst-case guarantees for the linear threshold heuristic, \textbf{AIF-Learn} seems to empirically enjoy the strong convergence properties suggested by the theory.
-In Figure~\ref{fig}(a) we show trajectory plots of the learned model's error ($x$ axis) versus its fairness violation (variation in cross-problem individual error rates, $y$ axis) over 1000 iterations of the algorithm for varying values of the allowed fairness violation $2\alpha$ (dashed horizontal lines).
-In each case we see the trajectory eventually converge to a point which saturates the fairness constraint with the optimal error.
+In Figure~\ref{fig}(a) we show trajectory plots of the learned model's error ($x$ axis) versus its fairness violation (variation in cross-problem individual error rates, $y$ axis) over 1000 iterations of the algorithm for varying values of the allowed fairness violation $2\alpha$ (dashed lines).
+In each case we see the trajectory eventually converges to a point which saturates the fairness constraint with the optimal error.

 In Figure~\ref{fig}(b) we provide a more detailed view of the behavior and performance of \textbf{AIF-Learn}.
 The $x$ axis measures error rates, while the $y$ axis measures the allowed fairness violation.
 For each value of the allowed fairness violation $2\alpha$ (which is the allowed gap between the smallest and largest individual errors on input $\alpha$), there is a horizontal row of 200 blue dots showing the error rates for each individual, and a single red dot representing the overall average of those individual error rates.
 As expected, for large $\alpha$ (weak or no fairness constraint), the overall error rate is lowest, but the spread of individual error rates (unfairness) is greatest.
 As $\alpha$ is decreased, the spread of individual error rates is greatly narrowed, at a cost of greater overall error.